dnbexperience/eufemia/packages/dnb-design-system-portal/src/pages/uilib/usage/best-practices.md

 # Best Practices

-Following the information about best practices for web frontend development, means a higher chance for getting styling right.
-But also increases the possible quality and consistency of the product and the user experience.
+Following the information about best practices for web frontend development, means a higher chance for getting styling right, but also increases the possible quality, consistency and the user experience of the product.